Coherent Video Inpainting Using Optical Flow-Guided Efficient Diffusion: Experiments

-\paragraph{Efficiency analysis.} We conducted an efficiency analysis using a video composed of 16 frames with an A800 GPU.
-The denoising process is executed for 25 steps with the classifier-free guidance scale set to 15.
-As presented in Tab.~\ref{table:Efficiency analysis}, we compare different efficiency strategies against the variant without any flow-related module.
+\textbf{(2) Efficiency ablation study.} As presented in Tab.~\ref{table:Efficiency analysis}, we compare different efficiency strategies against the variant without any flow-related module.
 As previously mentioned, since our flow branch is independent of time-step during training, during the testing phase, we only need to utilize the flow branch in the first step of the denoising process to complete the damaged optical flow and cache the memory bank.
 For the remaining denoising steps, we can directly use the completed flow for latent interpolation and the cached K, V for flow guidance.
-As discussed in Sec.~\ref{sec:Efficient Inference for FloED}, we apply latent interpolation exclusively during the initial phase.
-Fig.~\ref{Ablation Step} illustrates that continuously increasing the acceleration step beyond the early stage of the denoising process results in a sharp decline in performance.
-By utilizing flow-guided latent interpolation to accelerate the initial denoising and incorporating flow caching in subsequent phases, we can minimize denoising time with only a slight compromise in performance.

-Thus, we determined an optimal solution: applying latent interpolation for the initial 5 steps ($2^{nd} \sim 6^{th}$) and flow caching for the remaining steps, resulting in 18.8\% speed-up.
+Thus, we determined an optimal solution: applying latent interpolation for the initial 5 steps ($2^{nd} \sim 6^{th}$) and leveraging flow caching for the remaining steps for complement, resulting in 13.4\% speed-up in the resolution of 432$\times$240.
 Compared to the pure variant, which does not incorporate flow completion and flow attention, these efficiency benefits nearly offset the additional computational burden, incurring minimal cost.

-Notably, FloED outperforms its closest counterpart CoCoCo~\cite{CoCoCo} by 10.19s in total.
+\textbf{(3) Efficiency comparisons.} As shown the Tab.~\ref{Tab:C}, under the same denoising steps, FloED outperform other diffusion-based counterparts, such as CoCoCo and DiffuEraser, across all resolutions, demonstrating its state-of-the-art efficiency.

 \paragraph{Discussion.}